Maimer/update-active-hours/README.md

 # Update Active Hours

 Windows 10 Home does not allow users to shut off forced reboots that are caused by automatic updates.
 However, the user can set up to 12 Active Hours, during which the computer will not reboot.
-These scripts setup a scheduled task on the computer that runs every six hours daily.
+These scripts setup a scheduled task on the computer that runs every six hours.
 The scheduled task executes a powershell script that updates the registry values for the Active Hours start and end times so that the current time is always in Active Hours.
 This prevents the system from ever initiating a forced reboot.

-### Usage
+## Usage

 The first script `active_hours_scheduled_task.ps1` is used to create the scheduled task.
 The task itself runs the `update_active_hours.ps1` script when the task is executed.